 Financial reports are the central cogs that keep the business machine running.
-Preparation is required for everything, from financial statements filed with the U.S. Securities and Exchange Commission (SEC)
+Preparation is required for everything, from financial statements filed with the U.S. Securities and Exchange Commission (SEC) to everyday ledgers.
+This can be time consuming and expensive if done manually, but by automating the financial reporting process, companies can save time and money while still complying with financial regulations.

 A common misconception about automating the financial reporting process is that the reports themselves are automated.
 “You don't automate the report; you automate the process of financial reporting,” said Mary C. Driscoll, Senior Research Fellow at APQC.
 Companies have a number of options when it comes to the processes they automate.
 These include basic financial statements such as balance sheets, profit and loss statements, accounts receivables and accounts payables, as well as annual reports such as 10-K statements and 10-Q reports.